-body(s) visited IQAC or interacted with it to Assess the functioning?

-15.Whether institutional data submitted to AISH IE

-Year Date of Submission on

-2021 3 30/04/2022

-Extended l Profile

-1.Programme

-1.1 17

-Number of programmes offered during the year:
+I.Programme 1.1 Number of programmes offered during the year: | Description of the programme of the progr

+File Description Documents

+Data Template View File

 1.2 10

-Number of departments offering academic programmes -
+Number of departments offering academic program nmes

 2.Student

-2.1 2205
+2.1 1978

 Number of students during the year

+File Description Documents

+Data Template View File

-2.2 817
+2.2 874

-Number of outgoing / final year students during the year:
+Number of outgoing / final year students during the e year:

+File Description Documents

+Data Template View File

-2.3 3035
+2.3 3557

 Number of students appeared in the University examination during the year

+File Description Documents

+Data Template View File

-2.4 6
+2.4 0

 Number of revaluation applications during the year

 3.Academic

 3.1 707

-Number of courses in all Programmes during the ye ar
+Number of courses in all Programmes during the year

+File Description Documents

+Data Template View File

-3.2 127
+3.2 112

 Number of full time teachers during the year

+File Description Documents

+Data Template View File

 3.3 0

 Number of sanctioned posts during the year

+File Description Documents

+Data Template View File

 4.Institution

-4.1 2158
+4.1 2665

 Number of eligible applications received for admissions to all the Programmes during the year

+File Description Documents

+Data Template View File

-4.2 316
+4.2 309

-Number of seats earmarked for reserved category as per GOI/ State Govt. rule during the year
+Number of seats earmarked for reserved category a Govt. rule during the year s per GOI/ State

-4.3 52
+File Description Documents

+Data Template View File

+4.3 46 Class romm and 6

-Total number of classrooms and seminar halls
+Total number of classrooms and seminar halls Seminar Halls

-4.4 556
+4.4 597

 Total number of computers in the campus for academic purpose

-4.5 277
+4.5 341.16

 Total expenditure excluding salary during the year (INR in lakhs)

 Part B

 CURRICULAR ASPECTS

 1.1 - Curriculum Design and Development

 1.1.1 - Curricula developed and implemented have relevance to the local, national, regional and global developmental needs which is reflected in Programme outcomes (POs), Programme Specific Outcomes(PSOs) and Course Outcomes(COs) of the Programmes offered by the University

-The University programmes focus on the built environment and visual art.As such, the program outcomes have relevance to various development needs and are aligned with governmental policies.
+The University programmes focus on the built environment and visual art.
+As such, the program outcomes have relevance to various development needs and are aligned with governmental policies.

-Some of the important National Policies which have been kept in mind

 Some of the important National Policies which have been kept in mind for the curriculum are the National Housing Policy (February 2020), Persons with Disabilities (2018), National Environment Policy (2006), Smart Cities Mission (2015), HRIDAY (Jan 2015), AMRUT and Infrastructure Policy.
 Apart from this, the UN Environment Programme and the Sustainable Development Goals, and UNESCO Heritage Policy are also taken as reference points.
-Most of the programmes in the

-SPA reflect those concerns.
+Most of the programmes in the SPA reflect those concerns.